 Gloria Nilson/GMAC Real Estate

 Bruce S. Thompson

 Thomas H. Yorke

 Join Our Team

-Family & Children’s Service (FCS), is Monmouth County’s oldest, private nonprofit social service agency, creating and administering quality programs that address the needs of a changing society.
-FCS provides thirteen different programs, delivered by a small, but highly qualified and dedicated professional staff to more than 9,000 area residents annually.
+Family & Children’s Service (FCS), is Monmouth County’s oldest, private nonprofit social service agency, creating and administering quality programs and services in Monmouth County and beyond.
+Our thirteen different programs, delivered by a small, but highly qualified and dedicated professional staff, serve nearly 8,000 area residents annually.
 We offer employees comprehensive medical, dental and vision benefits; an employer-matched 403(b) retirement plan; paid time off and holiday pay, and much more.
 We’re currently accepting applications for the following positions:

 Curent Job Opportunities

 Supervisor of Nursing, Home Care Services: Join a great team with a reputable non-profit home care agency where you can make your own schedule and manage your own caseload!
 Visits are simple and streamlined as we are unskilled and non-medical.
 No on call.
 Competitive hourly rate of pay.View the complete job description:RN Supervisor 1-14-19